pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .col2-right[

 **Ethereum is a low-level system**.
-Think of it like programming for an Arduino board, Onion Omega or Raspberry Pi.
+Think of it like programming for an Arduino board, an old ARM processor or a microcontroller.
 Resources are extremely scarce.

 - Ethereum blockchain ~= RAM ~= Hard Drive
 - Ethereum Virtual Machine (EVM) ~= Java Virtual Machine (JVM) ~= x86 CPU